 For fire safety reasons, paper recycling facilities must be supervised.
 Newspapers, magazines, office paper, junk mail, light cardboard, telephone books, greeting cards, calendars and diaries, paper bags, comics can all be recycled.
 Collected paper goes to paper mills, where it is recycled into new paper.

 The plastics industry has a code for labelling different plastic materials to help with identification and recycling.
 The majority of plastic containers found in the home are made from HDPE, LDPE, PVC or PET.
 Most of the containers for soft drinks are made from PET (polyethene terephthalate).
 These bottles can be shredded and recycled as fibre for the polyester lining for sleeping bags, pillows and quilted jackets.
 Recycled plastics can be used for fencing, garden furniture, car bumpers, plastic bags, PVC pipes and flooring.

 Home composting provides an excellent soil conditioner and allows most kitchen and garden waste to be recycled.
 Some civic amenity centres provide composting services and sell the compost.
 Most local authorities also recycle Christmas trees.
 They are shredded and the shavings are used for landscaping.

 Clothes and textiles that are suitable for re-sale are sent to charity shops to be sold.
-Clothes and textiles that are not suitable are recycled into carpet underlay felt, machine-wiping cloths or fibre filler for furniture.
+Clothes and textiles that are not suitable for re-sale are recycled into carpet underlay felt, machine-wiping cloths or fibre filler for furniture.